 In all, the language of the proposal suggests protection for personal use, and cultivation of magic mushrooms for non-monetary sharing, or a “barter system” as Munevar describes it.
 It will also stipulate that the state “shall allow research into the therapeutic and medical application” of psilocybin and psilocybin mushrooms.

-What’s different from all the psychedelic movements, and potentially controversial, is the suggestion to regulate the sales of psilocybin — also a reason why the advocacy group dropped the word ‘decriminalize’ from their final draft initiative.
+What’s different from all the psychedelic movements, and potentially controversial, is the suggestion to regulate the sales of psilocybin mushrooms, which is also a reason why the advocacy group dropped the word ‘decriminalize’ from their final draft initiative.
 The proposal would require the California Department of Food and Agriculture and the California Department of Public Health to create a legal framework for retail sales of psilocybin.

 “As far as for the private citizen it’s perfect decriminalization.
 And then the one grave error they make is if they start selling it, that’s when it becomes a felony,” Munevar says, continuing, “We know they’re going to do that anyway, so let’s honestly turn on a profit market.”